nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Listing all beneficiaries : `list`

-Shows a list of all beneficiaries in the case management system.
+Lists of all beneficiaries in the case management system.

 Format: `list`